 -

-- Students with advanced placement credit in Physics should take at least one semester of additional physics coursework, preferably with lab / research experience.
+- Students with exemption from Physics via placement test should take at least one semester of additional physics coursework, preferably with lab / research experience.

 - Past students have taken physics courses including: Physics for the Life Sciences (PHY 108), CHM 305, CHM 306, Topics in Modern Astronomy (AST 204), Global Geophysics (GEO 371).